 In the open wheels racing from the start

-Born on 6th of May 1985 in Mexico City, Salvador Duran started his professional career in 2002, competing in the Formula Renault Monza series.
+Born in May 1985 in Mexico City, Salvador Duran started his professional career in 2002, competing in the Formula Renault Monza series.
 After a year spent in that competition, the Mexican moved to Formula Dodge National series, driving for Skip Barber Racing School.
 He did well and finished as a vice-champion after winning two of 13 races.

 Combining duties at the both sides of Atlantic

 Throughout his career, Duran usually competed on the both sides of Atlantic.
 In 2004 he returned to Europe, driving for Cram Competition team in both Formula Renault 2000 Italia and Formula Renault 2000 Eurocup.
 Unfortunately, Salvador failed to win a single race from 42 starts in both competitions.
 Luckily, the following year was much better.
 He entered British Formula 3 Scholarship class and won the title in a dominant way, scoring nine victories from 22 starts.
 At the same time, he has competed in A1 Grand Prix Series, driving for Team Mexico, where he recorded two race wins, both at Laguna Seca.

 Salvador Duran, A1 Team Mexico